zapier/zapier-platform/packages/cli/README.md

 z.console.log('Here are the input fields', bundle.inputData);
 ```

-The `z.console` object has all the same methods and works just like the Node.js [`Console`](https://nodejs.org/docs/latest-v6.x/api/console.html) class - the only difference is we'll log to our distributed datastore and you can view them via `zapier logs` (more below).
+The `z.console` object has all the same methods and works just like the Node.js [`Console`](https://nodejs.org/docs/latest-v6.x/api/console.html) class - the only difference is we'll log to our distributed datastore and you can view the logs via `zapier logs` (more below).

 ### Viewing Console Logs